 Single-Band or Dual-Band

-Wireless access point as mentioned is usually designed into wall/ceiling mounted boxes.
+As mentioned, WAP (Wireless Access Point) is usually designed into wall/ceiling mounted boxes.
 The installation steps of these boxes provided by different vendors are usually similar.
-Here takes the example of a ceiling mounted wireless access point to illustrate the installation (shown in the following picture).
+Here takes the example of a ceiling mounted one to illustrate the installation process(shown in the following picture).